liuhanzuo/DBpj2/README.md

 You can see `test/project2/project2_test.cpp` to get more details about the workload.

+**Submission:** Submit the whole `src/` file folder and the report pdf.
+Add all files into a zip file.

 **Important Notice:** If your code has any one of the following problems, you will get 0 points for the whole project 2:

 1. Memory leak or other memory management problems.
 We check this by `asan` which is enabled by default in the `Debug` mode.